 Unless one assumes a Pre-Trib position and reads it into the texts, you will not see Rapture in them.
-If these verses prove anything at all, it actually proves the imminence of the Second Coming and not the Rapture!
+If these verses prove anything at all, it actually proves the imminence of the Second Coming!

-Since the Second Coming is obviously not a signless event, it put paid to the notion that imminence must mean no preceding sign.
+Since the Second Coming is obviously not a “signless” event, it put paid to the notion that imminence must mean no preceding sign or event.

-In addition, contrary to the Pre-Trib view that Jesus Christ will appear once before the Tribulation to rapture the church, the Bible says that He will only appear once… at the Second Coming.
+In addition, contrary to the Pre-Trib view that Jesus Christ will come back twice (Rapture and Second Coming), the Bible says that He will only return once at the Second Coming.

 And as it is appointed for men to die once, but after this the judgment, so Christ was offered once to bear the sins of many.
 To those who eagerly wait for Him He will appear a second time, apart from sin, for salvation.

-So if Jesus Christ will only return (once) at the Second Coming, the only logical conclusion is that the Rapture will take place at that time and not before Tribulation.
+So if Jesus Christ will only return at the Second Coming, the only logical conclusion is that the Rapture will take place at that time, and not before Tribulation.